-14. Man Harness
+14. The Man Harness

 This crafty knot allows you to put a loop in a line anywhere along the length of a rope when neither end of the line is free to tie a loop—and you didn’t hear it from me, but a man harness is great for cheating at tug of war.

-How to Tie a Man’s Harness:
+How to Tie a Man Harness:

 3. Pull the new loop tight, and then pull the line to cinch the man harness knot.
 This knot can slip if there isn’t constant tension on the newly created loop, so keep something in the loop to hold it.

-15. Carrick Bend
+15. The Carrick Bend

-This Square Knot alternate joins two ropes together securely, and is easier to untie than a Square Knot.
+This square knot alternate joins two ropes together securely, and is easier to untie than a square knot.

 How to Tie a Carrick Bend:

 2. Pass the other rope’s free end under the first loop, and then over then under as seen in the picture.

-16. Trucker’s Hitch
+16. The Trucker’s Hitch